SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 He got in a fight and got a black eye.
 How did he get a black eye?

-turn and twist - When you turn and twist you move your body in many opposite directions.
-Notice the following:
+turn and twist - When you turn and twist you move your body in many opposite directions:
 If you hug a cat it will turn and twist to get away.
 In yoga and break dancing, you must twist and turn.